Local Dive Thailand now owned and operated by Aussie Divers Phuket

 phuket dive boat mv kepsub News & Updates

-At least once every year our trusty Phuket dive boat MV Kepsub will be unceremoniously hauled out of the water and into the dry dock in Phuket Town for a 3 week overhaul.
+At least once every year, annual maintenance is carried out on MV Kepsub.
+Our trusty Phuket dive boat MV Kepsub will be unceremoniously hauled out of the water and into the dry dock in Phuket Town for a 3 week overhaul.
 It's a nice break for our hard working boat crew and office staff but a bit of a nightmare for the owners.
 Well just about everything, the entire boat will be inspected for any problems and new features added.
-There's generally quite a few bodies clambering around bot [...]
+There's g [...]

 Read Full Story